SanjinKurelic/MeetingInfoDatabase/README.md

  MeetingInfoDatabase > MeetingInfoDatabaseTest > TestConfiguration [class] > ConnectionString [field]
  ```

+**Run Database.sql script and create required database tables on SQL Server.**

 Clone this solution and open it with Visual Studio.
 This project uses several frameworks which are available trough NuGet package manager.
 Using a built-in NuGet download and install these packages:

 - Microsoft.ApplicationBlocks.Data version 2.0 or newer
 - EnterpriseLibrary.Common version 6.0 or newer
 - EnterpriseLibrary.Data 6.0 or newer

-Visual Stduio may install those packages upon opening the project, so check their existence before proceeding with instalation.
+Visual Studio may install those packages upon opening the project, so check their existence before proceeding with instalation.

 ### Running